PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 ```

-The component expects our `header` props that we are already getting from our `getGlobalData` function found in the `layout.tsx` file.
+The component expects our `header` props, which we already get from our `getGlobalData` function found in the `layout.tsx` file.

 So let's navigate to `src/app/layout.tsx` file and make the following updates.

-First let's import our **Header** component.
+First, let's import our **Header** component.

 ```jsx
 import { Header } from "@/components/custom/Header";